mhnestler/zpr-demo/README.md

 #### Attempt to access Web from Admin

 Connected as the admin adapter you cannot access the web service.
+Refer to the ZPL, `demo.zpl`, to understand why: the policy does not allow it!
 So, for example, this will fail:

 ```bash